makyo/writing/work/claw17/disappearance.md

 I climb in the car and hit the button to open the garage.

 When I reverse over the TV, there's a satisfying crunch.
-I can't smile without my newly branded cheeks burning, so I breathe my satisfaction out on a sigh.
+I can't smile without my newly branded cheeks burning, so I breathe satisfaction out on a sigh.

 -----